adonisjs/v5-docs/content/api/database/query-builder.md

   .whereIn('id', [1, 2, 3])
 ```

-You can also pass a pair of columns and their corresponding values.
+The values can also be defined for more than column.
+For example:

 ```ts
 Database